-Recognition of prior learning through course work completed elsewhere, or through work and life experience, may be awarded in one of three ways; Transfer Credit, Challenge Exams, or Prior Learning Assessment.
+Recognition of prior learning through course work completed elsewhere, or through work and life experience, may be awarded in one of three ways: Transfer Credit, Challenge Exams, or Prior Learning Assessment.
 Please refer to the academic policy on Recognition of Prior Learning on the College website.

 Application forms for advanced standing are available from Student Services.
-All advanced standing decisions are coordinated through Student Services and are based upon the policies listed below.
+All advanced standing decisions are coordinated through Student Services and are based on the policies listed below.

 Credits earned through advanced standing may not be included in a current credit load for purposes of maintaining full-time student status.
 If a student is applying for a student loan or award and needs to be in full-time attendance, it may be necessary for them to substitute other courses.
-Please check with Financial Aid.
-Credits earned through advanced standing will not be included in computation of their grade point average (GPA) with GPRC.
+Students are advised to check with Financial Aid.
+Credits earned through advanced standing will not be used to calculate grade point average (GPA) at GPRC.